Cidney/Cidney/README.md

 Everything starts with a **Pipeline:**
 A Pipeline: is a named process that executes Stages sequentially one after the other.
-Inside a Stage: are Do: tasks which execute in parallel using powershell jobs.
+Inside a Stage: are Do: tasks which execute in parallel using runspaces and threads.
 Let's look at a quick example:

 	Pipeline: 'My First Pipeline' {
 		Stage: One {